Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 16 Coastal Carolina Chanticleers (4-0, 0-0 Sun Belt) host the UL Monroe Warhawks (2-1, 0-0 Sun Belt) on Saturday, October 2, 2021 in matchup between Sun Belt foes at Brooks Stadium.
-UL Monroe is a 34.5-point underdog.
-The total has been set at 57 points for this matchup.
+Oddsmakers heavily favor the No. 16 Coastal Carolina Chanticleers (4-0, 0-0 Sun Belt) when they host the UL Monroe Warhawks (2-1, 0-0 Sun Belt) on Saturday, October 2, 2021 in a matchup between Sun Belt foes at Brooks Stadium.
+Coastal Carolina is favored by 34.5 points.
+The over/under is set at 57 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.